 - Safe for smokers and those with hypertension and diabetes.

-It’s normal to be worried about the possible negative side effects, but most women did not have a problem with the copper IUD.
-In case you do experience any side effects, that may be a sign that your body is adjusting to the hormones you’re introducing to it.
-These side effects will go away in time once your body has adjusted.
+It’s normal to be worried about the possible effects, but most women did not have a problem with the copper IUD.
+In case you do experience any effect, that may be a sign that your body is adjusting to the hormones you’re introducing to it.
+These will go away in time once your body has adjusted.

 The most common complaints:

 - Spotting between periods (especially during the first few months after insertion)

 Less common problems: